|Monthly Gatherings & CFS Events for 2013/14

 The Celtic-lovers among us try to meet one or two times a month in homes.
 One of those will be a Slow Celtic Session (this page), planned for the 2nd Saturday of the month.
 The other one will be a regular session (page for that here), probably on a Sunday later in the month.
 You'll need to get on our super special Celtic Session email list to learn the dates and places, as these will change from one month to the next.
 To get added to that list, email John Goldsbury.

-Sessions usually run from 2 PM till 5:00 'ish, and snacks and beverages are welcome.
+Slow Celtic Sessions usually run from 2 PM till 5:00 'ish, and are currently held at the Asbury Care Center Chapel in the Aldersgate Retirement Community at 3800 Shamrock Drive in East Charlotte.
 Come prepared to play a lot!